Photo by Tom McCorkle and food styling by Lisa Cherkasky; for The Washington Post

-Turn thinly sliced fresh pineapple into an elegant dessert with a drizzle of warm honey infused with Caribbean flavors — lime, thyme and allspice — along with just enough chile for a seductive tingle.
+Turn thinly sliced fresh pineapple into an elegant, healthy dessert with a drizzle of warm honey infused with Caribbean flavors — lime, thyme and allspice — along with just enough chile for a seductive tingle.
 A finishing sprinkle of salt brings it together.

 Make Ahead: The infused honey may be made up to 2 weeks ahead and kept in an airtight container in the refrigerator.
 Warm over medium-low heat before serving.
 The pineapple may be sliced up to 1 day ahead and kept in an airtight container in the refrigerator; bring the pineapple to room temperature before serving.